cbishop76/PC2HASS/README.md

 *Due to a bug in Home Assistant, the icon cannot for the input_select cannot be changed.*

 ### Example of use in a Script with Mini Media Player Card
-The buttons shown on the Mini-Media Player card https://github.com/kalkih/mini-media-player were created with script(s) and additional `rest_command` (s)
+The buttons on the Mini-Media Player card shown above https://github.com/kalkih/mini-media-player were created with script(s) and additional `rest_command` (s)

 As an **example**, this is the lovelace code for the entire card above:
 ```